annotation/stam/README.md

-Though STAM is a simple minimalistic model, the JSON serialisation still has a verbosity and complexity that makes it hard to work with for the less-technical researcher.
+Though STAM is a simple minimalistic model, the JSON serialisation still has a verbosity and complexity that makes it hard to work with for the less-technical researcher or for larger datasets.

-A lightweight CSV format is proposed that can represent a fair subset of STAM.
-It is not part of STAM itself but considered a separate extension.
+A CSV format is proposed that can represent all of STAM.
+It is considered a separate extension so its implementation is *OPTIONAL*.
 See [STAM CSV](extensions/stam-csv/).

 ## Examples